100% Financing : The Complete USDA / Rural Housing Mortgage Guidelines (Plus Mortgage Rates)

 How do I check if my home is USDA / Rural Housing-eligible?

 With the USDA Rural Housing Program, your home must be located in a rural area.
 However, the USDA's definition of "rural" is quite liberal.
-Many small towns meet the USDA requirements, as do suburbs and exurbs of most major U.S. cities.
+Many small towns meet the "rural" requirements of the agency, as do suburbs and exurbs of most major U.S. cities.
 Click here to check your home's USDA loan eligibility.

 What is the USDA program's minimum downpayment?